AdamVerner/openwrt-examples/README.md

 * make build system
 * source code is part of the package

+### example4

+* Simple program that sends ubus event every few seconds
+  * Depends on the ubus package
+* the following files will be installed:
+  * /usr/bin/example4
+* cmake build system
+* source code is part of the package

 These examples are licensed under CC0-1.0 / placed into Public Domain.

 ## Official Documentation